-Before TCM studies, I had a first career as a French teacher, a second as a Music teacher.
-Language learning in the classroom melded art and science and I bring this love of discovery and working with people to my acupuncture practice.
+A long time ago, before Asian medicine studies, I had a first career as a French teacher, and a second as a music teacher.
+Language learning in the classroom melded art, music and science and I bring this love of discovery and working with people to my acupuncture practice.
 I double majored in French and Psychology (University of Michigan) and so am informed by a long understanding and intrigue with the human psyche in working with others on health and wellness.
 As with my studies in French (M.A., Middlebury College, France; doctoral course work at NYU) I take learning seriously.
-American College of Traditional Chinese Medicine is one of the most demanding and thorough schools of TCM in the country.
+American College of Traditional Chinese Medicine is one of the most demanding and thorough schools of Traditional Chinese Medicine in the country.
 In particular I am honored to have gained years of clinical practice working under the supervision of great teachers.
 I continue to observe and learn from acupuncturists and healers.

-Other folks in my circles are: jazz musicians, singers of songs, Iyengar yoga lovers, dog lovers and parents.
+Other folks in my circles are: jazz musicians, singers of songs, Iyengar yoga lovers, dog lovers and explorers.